EdgeNet-project/edgenet-legacy-2024/README.md

 EdgeNet software runs all around the world and it makes edgenet-test bed possible.
 We encourage people to contribute to nodes and join the EdgeNet-Testbed.
 For more information visit the [website](https://edge-net.org).

+## Getting Started

+You can install EdgeNet to your Kubernetes cluster easily by following the [getting started tutorial](/docs/installation/README.md).

 ## Features
 To extend, and adapt Kubernetes into edge computing, EdgeNet employs various features.
 * Multitenancy: EdgeNet enables the utilization of a shared cluster by multiple tenants who lack trust in each other.
 Tenants can allocate resource quotas or slices, and they also have the ability to offer their resources to other tenants.
 This functionality empowers tenants to function both as providers and consumers, operating in both vendor and consumer modes